 At 978 metres above sea level, Scafell Pike is the highest peak in England, and part of the famous Three Peaks Challenge.
 Located in the Lake District National Park and part of the Southern Fells, the summit cairn is also England’s highest war memorial.
 It was donated to the National Trust after World War I, in memory of the locals who died for their country.

 There are several routes to the summit – while some are easier, they are all a real challenge, with some steep ascents, scrambling and tough terrain.
 If you’re looking for the easiest, and most direct route to the summit, then you’ll want to take the Brown Tongue route up from Wasdale.
-This will take you just over three and a half hours to make the assent up Scaffel Pike.
+This will take you just over three and a half hours to make the ascent up Scaffel Pike.

 The alternative, if you’re looking for more of a challenge, is to take the Corridor Route instead.
 You’ll pass by imposing crags and tackle tricker rock climbs along the 7.6 miles you’ll hike – all in all, taking you about an hour longer than the Brown Tongue path.
 Parts of this route can be quite treacherous though be sure to stick to the marked paths – they’re there for a reason!